 The site, its character and planning

-The NRC is planned to be within the Stanford Hall Rehabilitation Estate (SHRE) about 400 metres away from the new Defence facility.
+The NRC will be located within the Stanford Hall Rehabilitation Estate (SHRE) about 400 metres away from the new Defence facility.

 The estate lies approximately 5 km northeast of Loughborough and is located at the southern tip of the county of Nottinghamshire, on the border with Leicestershire.

 It is easy to get to via public or private transport - a bus route passes immediately alongside the site with connections to Nottingham and Loughborough every 20 minutes and the site is well-served by the local and strategic road network.

 The A6006 (Melton Road) runs along the northern boundary of the estate which is approximately a 20-minute drive from the M1.
 The estate is about 10 minutes’ drive from Loughborough Railway Station and is about 20 minutes from East Midlands Airport.

 The SHRE at 360 acres has the capacity to house both the now operational Defence Medical Rehabilitation Centre (DMRC) and the future NRC within its boundaries.
 This co-location will be vital in promoting the transfer and sharing of knowledge.

 The buildings and facilities are ultimately the enablers of bespoke clinical treatment for patients together with the development and sharing of knowledge and clinical expertise.
 The buildings – and the estate as a whole – facilitate the ‘centre of excellence’ opportunity which is at the heart of the overall DNRC concept.

 Equally important is the fact that the site is large enough to be able to accommodate all the planned development without diminishing the character of the open parkland setting.